mario-alva/mario-alva/README.md

 ### Fun fact: 🙃

-- I live 20 minutes away from a Poas Volcano National Park with the second largest crater aroung the world.. but I have never been there 😅
+- I live 20 minutes away from the Poas Volcano National Park, which has the second largest active crater around the world.. but I have never been there 😅